 Optimizing over the log-likelihood $\mathcal{LL}$ is computationally inefficient.
-To improve convergence, we truncate the summation over $k$ to a $k_{max}$ such as most of the weight of the sum lies in $k$ values below $k_{max}$ (details in code).
-Nonetheless, optimizing $\mathcal{LL}$ is no viable solution to our problem.
-But the log-likelihood can still provide empirical insight, as we show in our Analysis~\ref{sec:loglikelihood}.
+To improve convergence, we truncate the summation over $k$ to a $k_{max}$ such that most of the weight of the sum lies in $k$ values below $k_{max}$ (details in code).
+Nonetheless, optimizing $\mathcal{LL}$ is not a viable solution to our problem.
+However, as we show in our Analysis~\ref{sec:loglikelihood}, the log-likelihood can still provide empirical insight.